gagolews/clustering-results-v1/original/fcps_nonproj/README.txt

 and do not rely on heavy feature engineering/fancy data projections, as such methods should be evaluated separately.

+Note that HDBSCAN might mark certain points as noise (cluster ID of 0).

 We did not include the algorithms that are available in other packages and are already part of this results repository, e.g., fastcluster, genieclust, and scikit-learn.